 Search Results Screen for a Contacts Query

 A search for a Contact provides you with those contact(s) your library has added to its Intota profile.
-Further details about the contact are available by clicking on the contact name, or the Contact link on the right side of the screen.
+Further details about the contact are available by selecting either the contact name or the Contact link on the right side of the screen.

 Search Results Screen for a License Query

 A search for a License provides you with those license(s) your library has added to its Intota profile.
-Further details about the license are available by clicking on the license name, or the License link on the right side of the screen.
+Further details about the license are available by selecting either the license name or the License link on the right side of the screen.